 Knowing I was going on a business trip to Kyoto… and knowing nothing about the city… I did a bit of research on things to do and places to see while there.
 Aside from the typical historical and cultural sites, I love to enjoy local foods, restaurants and bars, and wanted to do the same in Kyoto.
-So I put out a call to the members of the Ministry of Rum forum on facebook to ask if there were any Rum related stores and/or bars that I shouldn’t miss.
-Thankfully, the members of the forum are spread around the world, and are a travelling group because a bunch of people recommended Rum and Whisky.
+So I put out a call to the members of the Ministry of Rum forum on facebook and asked if there were any Rum related stores and/or bars that I shouldn’t miss.
+With members of the forum spread around the world, and the fact that they are a travelling group I was excited that a bunch of people recommended Rum and Whisky.
 It is probably the most unique, memorable and enjoyable bars that I’ve visited.

-Adding to the mystique of the bar is the fact that it’s not an easy place to find.
+If heading to Kyoto and finding Rum & Whisky is something on your itinerary, don’t be discouraged if you walk right by it a time or two.
+The fact that the bar is not easy to find, simply adds to its mystique.
 Yelp gets you into the vicinity, but neither Google Maps, nor Yelp, nor Rum and Whisky’s facebook page tell you to look on the fourth floor (at least not in English nor the ‘translated’ text).
 Suffice it to say you aren’t going to simply stumble in from the street.
 The building looks more like an apartment building… four stories, two “apartments” per floor… and from the street you can only see a lobby and a small set of mailboxes along with a number of small, discreet signs with business names that are easy to overlook.
 There is no other hint that a great bar is hidden in the back of the fourth floor.

 Whether you climb the stairs or take the elevator, you’ll feel more like you’re heading into a private and secret Speakeasy than one of the more unique bars in the world.
 Each floor on your climb reveals quiet, discreet entrances, some with small signs, some without, but all with steel outer doors with no hints of what hides behind them.
 In fact the first time I “found” Rum and Whisky, I was at the wrong door.
 Forgive me for thinking that a crate of empty liquor bottles and a small hand-painted “Bar” sign outside the locked door the front side of the building would lead me to the right place.
-In fact, the door to Rum and Whisky, was locked up tight and unmarked.
-It wasn’t until the second night, when the outer steel door was opened that I discovered the inner door with the Rum and Whisky sign and walked in.
+In fact, the door to Rum and Whisky, was locked tight and unmarked.
+It wasn’t until the second night, when the outer steel door was opened that I discovered an inner door with the Rum and Whisky sign… understated yet elegant, I was excited to open the door and walk in.
 The bar was empty.

-The lighting is soft and room is small… deep and narrow, with about ten seats at the bar, and a few small tables for two at the far end, with a picture window, that is as wide as the room, looking out over the river towards the mountains that form the Eastern border of Kyoto Prefecture.
-I walked the length of the bar, greeting Sadamoto-san…Sadamoto-sensei…and admiring all the bottles of Rum and Whisky on display.
+The lighting is soft and room is small… deep and narrow, with about ten seats at the bar, and a few small tables for two at the far end.
+A picture window, as wide as the room, looks out over the river towards the mountains that form the Eastern border of Kyoto Prefecture. (and the region where the Nine Leaves distillery sits) I walked the length of the bar, greeting Sadamoto-san…Sadamoto-sensei… admiring all the bottles of Rum and Whisky on display.
 The shelves behind the bar are crowded with bottles from everywhere, and the overflow is arrayed on the length of the bar.
-I chose a seat in the middle in front of some interesting bottles including the Nine Leaves Encrypted that I wanted to try.
+I chose a seat in the middle, in front of some interesting bottles including the Nine Leaves Encrypted that I wanted to try.

 For the next three hours, I sat at the bar talking about Rum with Sadumoto-san.
 He shared his story as one of the blenders for the Encrypted, expression of Nine Leaves, and the story of how Japanese distillers turn Japanese sugar cane from Okinawa into Rum.
 I tasted the black sugar they use as well at two other Nine Leaves expressions.
 Aside from a glass of Triptych and of the 2004, I don’t remember everything I tasted that night, but I do remember the magic that enveloped me.
 Every bottle had a story, and I heard many more stories than the rums I sampled.
 And each glass was poured with a sense of purpose…ceremony even.